Humanitarian visa: Belgium

 In 2013, Belgium established a structural resettlement programme, initially agreeing to resettle 100 refugees.
 However, due to the Syrian refugee crisis, the Belgian Government announced in November 2014 that it would increase its 2015 resettlement quota to 300, of which 225 Syrians (from Lebanon) and 75 Congolese refugees (from Burundi).
 The final decision regarding Belgium's quota size and allocation of refugees belongs to the country's State Secretary for Asylum Policy and Migration.

 Belgium does not have any other such humanitarian admission programmes, and there is no explicit reference to a humanitarian visa in its legislation.
 However, on an ad hoc and discretionary basis, the State Secretary for Asylum Policy and Migration and the Federal Public Service Home Affairs grant visas on the basis of “humanitarian grounds," which are either short term (C-type) or long term (D-type) visas.

 France

 Between 2013 and 2016, France granted more than three thousand humanitarian visas to Syrian refugees to enter the country.

 Switzerland

 Switzerland is stricter in granting humanitarian visas, According to Swiss national law, Switzerland has the possibility to issue a humanitarian visa to individuals whose lives are imminently at risk, but the practice is very restrictive.
 Apart from a life-threatening situation, the State Secretariat for Migration generally requires that the individual has a link to Switzerland.
 In addition, the request for such a visa normally needs to be made in person at a Swiss representation.

+India

+Following the overthrow of the Islamic Republic of Afghanistan by the Taliban in August 2021, the government of India introduced an "e-Emergency X-Misc Visa", a type of humanitarian electronic visa, for nationals of Afghanistan.